Gift Tax Calculator: Do I Have to Pay Tax When Someone Gives Me Money?

 Do I have to pay taxes on a gift?

-As the recipient of the gift, you generally do not have to pay the gift tax.
-The person who does the gifting will be the one who files the gift tax return, if necessary, and pay any gift tax due.
+You, as the recipient of the gift, generally do not have to pay the gift tax.
+The person who does the gifting will file the gift tax return, if necessary, and pay any gift tax due.

 Do I have to report gifted money as income?